mohan-nbs-ont/go-pg/README.md

 # My Project

-mv myproject.go main.go
+mv go_pg.go main.go
-go mod init tdbill # the name of the executable will be tdbill go mod tidy        # will download deps
+go mod init go_pg # the name of the executable will be tdbill go mod tidy        # will download deps

 go build